Main navigation

 Discontinuation of a graduate program refers to a program 1) discontinuing admissions into a graduate program with no students currently enrolled in the graduate program, or 2) expiring a suspended program that has entered a time period beyond the five-year period for reactivation.

-If within the five-year period the program elects to reactivate the degree program, a proposal to reactive the degree program should be submitted to the Graduate School once approved by the college.
+If within the five-year period the program elects to reactivate the degree program, a proposal to reactivate the degree program should be submitted to the Graduate School once approved by the college.
 However, if the program is outside of the five-year period, formal approval from the Chancellor of the Ohio Department of Higher Education, through CCGS must be sought in the same manner as required for approval of a new graduate degree program.

 Proposals to Discontinue/Reactivate/Suspend a Graduate Program

 Under most circumstances, program suspension or reactivation can be communicated as an informational item.
 These should include information in accordance with ODHE’s Suspension of Admissions into a Graduate Program form, which can be obtained by request.
-This is especially true for describing the support for students currently in the program
+This is especially true for describing the support for students currently in the program.

 Proposals to discontinue a program should follow the same format as for a program revision.